alexbevi/alexbevi.github.com/_posts/2024-07-12-call-stack-but-make-it-async.markdown

     at main (file://addNumbers.mjs:4:5)
 ```

-## The Async wrench 🔧
+### The async wrench 🔧
 Everything changes when we shift to an asynchronous programming model, as the introduction of asynchronous work means we no longer have strictly dependent procedures.
-Essentially, async programming is about setting up tasks and adding handling that will be invoked some time later when the task is complete.
+Essentially, async programming is about setting up tasks and adding handling that will be invoked sometime later when the task is complete.

 Let's add I/O (a read from standard in) into our program to see how this changes our call stack: